stlab/pcl-demo/prompt.md

 * Use the `use_server_future` hook instead of `use_resource`.
 It runs the future on the server, serializes the result, and sends it to the client, ensuring the client has the data immediately for its first render.
 * Any code that relies on browser-specific APIs (like accessing `localStorage`) must be run *after* hydration.
 Place this code inside a `use_effect` hook.

+## Methodology

+Document each function or method using the style outlined in the Swift API guidelines (https://www.swift.org/documentation/api-design-guidelines/), preferring to capture everything in the summary if reasonable.
+Describe results at the level of human semantics, without replicating the logic of the function, including any regular expressions it may use.
+Be as concise as possible but include all information necessary to determine if the implementation is correct.

+## Overall Goal

+You are developing a demo application for Project Code Less, whose mission is to show that applications can be built with two orders of magnitude less code by using more declarative forms and domain-specific languages.

+Our demo is going to be a vector graphic editor akin to Adobe Illustrator.